cregox/cregox.github.io/pages/privacy.md

 the cloth that only fits in the child can be used by other children. in a world with only 1 adult and 1 child, the cloth could be used only by the child as a cloth and still be used by the adult for whatever other use if there's one that makes sense, because nobody takes it as an ownership. because everyone choose to keep it free for the group, rather than the individual.

-such a world requires a lot of imagination and change from our current one. even dealing with [[death](/death)] must be different. in such a world, there's no [[trolley paradox](/trolley)]: if you'd have to choose between killing 1 person or 5 by acting and switching the trolley lever, it's always 1 person. and we'd always switch the lever if there are less people on the other side.
+TK such a world requires a lot of imagination and change from our current one. even dealing with [[death](/death)] must be different. in such a world, there's no [[trolley paradox](/trolley)]: if you'd have to choose between killing 1 person or 5 by acting and switching the trolley lever, it's always 1 person. and we'd always switch the lever if there are less people on the other side.

 in it we must recognize that one of the major aspects of science is not relying on memory, because the [[brain](/brain)] forgets very easily (to stay healthy). yet, we need to remember as much as possible, using all means within reach, as to "keep the castle walls down".